Adalberto Mejía: St. Louis Cardinals

 On July 30, 2019, Mejía was claimed off waivers by the St. Louis Cardinals.
+In 2 appearances for St. Louis, he struggled to a 9.00 ERA with 2 strikeouts over 3 innings of work.
 On August 6, Mejía was designated for assignment.

 Los Angeles Angels (second stint)

 On August 8, 2019, Mejía was claimed off waivers by the Los Angeles Angels.
 On August 20, Mejía was designated for assignment.
-On September 1, the Angels selected his contract.
-Mejia was designated for assignment on January 7, 2020.
-He was released on January 10.
+He cleared waivers and was sent outright to the Triple-A Salt Lake Bees on August 22.
+On September 1, the Angels selected Mejía's contract, adding him back to their active roster.
+In 35 total appearances split between the Angels and Twins, he compiled an 0-2 record and 6.61 ERA with 30 strikeouts across 31 1/3 innings pitched.
+Mejía was designated for assignment following the signing of Jason Castro on January 7, 2020.
+He was released by the Angels organization on January 10.

 Chicago White Sox

 On January 21, 2020, Mejía signed a minor league deal with the Chicago White Sox.
 Mejía did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-On August 24, 2020, Mejía was released by the White Sox organization.
+On August 24, Mejía was released by the White Sox organization.

 Fubon Guardians

 On May 19, 2021, Mejía signed with the Fubon Guardians of the Chinese Professional Baseball League.
 On July 20, Mejía made his CPBL debut against the Wei Chuan Dragons.
-He was released on September 29, 2021.
+In 4 starts for the Guardians, he logged a 1-1 record and 4.84 ERA with 19 strikeouts across 22 1/3 innings pitched.
+Mejía was released by Fubon on September 29.

+Staten Island FerryHawks

+On February 27, 2025, Mejía signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 11 appearances (10 starts) for Staten Island, he struggled to an 0-5 record and 7.61 ERA with 39 strikeouts across 36 2/3 innings pitched.
+Mejía was released by the FerryHawks on July 6.